nolash/swarm-adaptive-node/README.md

 ### NETWORK TESTING

-(Network testing is an external development track)
+(Network testing is an external development track, this diagram shows how it fits into comms/adaptive nodes track)

 **Status: Ready for review**